-The chevron look is accomplished by doing the Long Double Crochet Chevron Stitch Pattern.
+The chevron look is accomplished by working the Long Double Crochet Chevron Stitch Pattern.
 Not sure what that is?
-NO worries, I’ve done a YouTube Tutorial just for you!
-Here is a link to the written instructions for the basic long double crochet chevron stitch.
+No worries—the YouTube tutorial will walk you through each step.

 PATTERN DETAILS